NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 We produce products for both commericial and consumer clients, with a focus on high quality goods.

-**User message:** Please can you help me to come up with five points that we can base our battery-first marketing strategy on.
+**User message:** Please can you help me to come up with three points that we can base our battery-first marketing strategy on.

 -----------

 **Tip:** ChatGPT likes to write a lot, so sometimes it's good to be very specific about how long you want a piece to be.
-Notice I asked for "five points" above.
+Notice I asked for "three points" above.

 -----------